-A podiatrist is an orthopedic provider who treats foot and ankle conditions.
-Common issues that would go to podiatrist include aches and pains in the foot and ankle, injuries, bunions, hammertoes and flat feet.
+A podiatrist is someone who treats foot and ankle issues.
+Common issues that podiatrists treat include foot/ankle tendon injuries, fractures of the foot and ankle, bunion, hammertoes, ingrown toenails and plantar fasciitis.
 They also work closely with people who have diabetes to help prevent and treat wounds and infections.

 “Pain is your body’s way of telling something is wrong,” said Dr. Kerry Dernbach, Marshfield Clinic Health System podiatrist.
 “You can work through pain, but a tendon that’s inflamed can become a tendon torn, or a sore bone may turn into a stress fracture.”

 Like many areas of life, COVID-19 shifted everyday habits, including footwear.
 With many people working from home, more people were going barefoot or without shoes on a more regular basis.
 “As a result without the support that shoes provide, some people are experiencing plantar fasciitis and other tendon issues,” Dernbach said.